hegza/black-scholes-example-standalone/TRANSPILATION_GUIDE.md

 0. Calculate the theoretical amount of data used by the program:
 	* (5x 9000000 for inputs + 2x 9000000 for outputs) * 8 bytes = 0.504 GB
 1. Compile and run the program with `cargo run --release`.
 Running without `release` will be 50 times slower.
-2. We can now compare implementation details with valgrind:
+2. We can now compare the execution details with valgrind:
 	* valgrind the Rust implementation: `valgrind --tool=massif target/release/main`, runs for about 30 seconds on my computer
-	* ms_print massif.out.* | less
+	* `ms_print massif.out.* | less`
-    * shows a graph up to 1.106 GB memory consumption: https://puu.sh/GCDDo/df8e19a66a.png
+    * shows a graph as follows: https://puu.sh/GCDDo/df8e19a66a.png
 3. valgrind the Python implementation
 	* `cd ../black-scholes`
 	* `valgrind --tool=massif python3 __init__.py`
     * runs for a minute on my computer
-	* ms_print massif.out.* | less
+	* `ms_print massif.out.* | less`
-    * shows a graph to 1.140 GB memory consumption: https://puu.sh/GCDxO/f50290774f.png
+    * shows a graph as follows: https://puu.sh/GCDxO/f50290774f.png